 The credit limits you get will be based in large part on your credit history and income.
-Young people, who are just beginning to establish a credit file and generate income, can expect to get relatively small credit limits — often $1,000 or less.
+Young people, who are just beginning to establish a credit file and generate income, can expect to get relatively small credit limits when applying for new credit cards — often $1,000 or less.

 On the other hand, premium travel cards tend to require credit limits of several thousands of dollars.
 If you can’t qualify for the minimum limit you won’t be approved.
 Many mid-tier travel cards with annual fees require credit limits of at least $5,000.